philipdnichols/Reeder/README.md

  * Periodical
  * Website
  * Article from [Newspaper|Magazine|Periodical|Website]
-* One-to-Many relationship with reading log
+* One-to-Many relationship with reading logs
+* Title
+* Website (if applicable)
+* Published Date (suited to the type)
+* Publisher
+* Photo (if applicable, and suited to the type) (if entered from a web url, should store the url and /maybe/ cache.)
+* Photo Thumbnail (definitely save/cache this)
+* Page count (if applicable, and suited to the type)
+* Tags
+* Notes
+* Date Added to Collection
+* Rating (1-5 stars)
+* Have a Subscription? (if applicable)

 ###Log Creation View
 * The log creation view will allow the user to enter the various details to create the complete reading log manually.
+ * Start Date and Time
+ * End Date and Time
+ * Ability to choose a Collection Item or Create a New one (will modally display the Reading Collection Item Creation View - see below)
+ * Notes
+ * Tags
+ * Page Start
-*
+ * Page End

+##Log Start View
+* The log start view will allow the user to enter a limited amount of info to just get the log started, so the user can start reading and come back later to finish the log.

 ###Log Detail View
-* The log detail view will display the various attributes of each reading log.
+* The log detail view will display all the various attributes of each reading log.
-*
+* The user will be able to edit every detail.

 ###Reading Collection View
 *Table of reading collection items (books, ebooks, articles, magazines)

+###Reading Collection Item Creation View
+* The reading collection item

-###Reading Collection Detail View
+###Reading Collection Item Detail View
+* The reading collection item

+###Additional Views and Features (Stretch Goals?)
-Recommended reading based on your reading habits Reading stats in chart form
+* Recommended reading based on your reading habits
+* Reading stats in chart form
+* Goals Setting and Tracking